averak/MelCNN/README.md

 Blind sound source separation of multiple speakers on a single channel with Dilated Convolution.

 ## Description
+The purpose of this project is to realize end-to-end blind sound source separation.<br>
-Auto encoder that separates sound sources using Dilated Convolution.
+Develop auto encoder using Dilated Convolution.

 ## Requiremenst
 * Ubuntu 18.04